MercersKitchen/Music-Player-20250131-P2-github.io/Lesson Prototyping/MercersLessons/ImageAspectRatio/ReadMe Paper Folding.txt

 Demo Soccer ball image (from Amazon.com) in WORD Square does not change
-Will become an oval is apsect ratio changes
+Will become an oval is aspect ratio changes

 ---